 LEMONY 85 d indeterminate An abundant Russian heirloom.
 Produces light-yellow beefsteak.
 Luscious, big sweet tangy flavors.

 LUCIA 54 d indeterminate Super crunchy red grapes.
 Tastes like a red Sun Gold.
 Good crack resistance.

 LUCID GEM 80-85 d indeterminate Five-ounce, beefsteak-type fruits, ripen yellow, then more toward orange when very ripe.
-Sweet, juicy flesh marbled yellow to red, and the flavor is fruity and superb.
-Great keepers.
+Sweet, juicy flesh marbled yellow to red; flavor is fruity and superb.

-LUCKY TIGER 70 d indeterminate Elongated green striped cherry tomato with a striking red blush.
+LUCKY TIGER Elongated green striped cherry tomato with a striking red blush.
 Overall effect when ripe is of a red tomato with prominent green striping.
 Excellent sweet, tart flavor.

 MARK TWAIN 85 d indeterminate Deep red interior color and full-bodied flavor.
 Good-sized and crack free, ribbed 8–24 oz. oblate fruits in September.
 One of the best-tasting heirloom beefsteak tomatoes.

 MARMANDE (VF) 67 d semi-determinate Good flavor, abundant producer, 5-8 oz scarlet fruit, dev.1925.